De-stressing at the NAU Cozy Corner - NewsBreak

 “Black and ...”
 Panel shares multicultural experiences

-A small crowd gathered in NAU’s Office of Inclusion (IMQ), quietly listening.
+A small crowd gathered in NAU’s Office of Inclusion: Multicultural & LGBTQIA Student Services (IMQ), quietly listening.
 They collected in the middle of the day to hear individual stories from the panel of five who sat in front of them.
 Intermittently, audience members asked questions between emotional retellings of the panelists’ experiences.
 Although every story was unique, each panelist spoke to similar difficulties and feelings that resonate throughout multicultural communities.

 jackcentral.org